-- Audiobooks and Music on CD.
-Audiobooks and music are available for download from the Library’s website through cloudLibrary and hoopladigital.com
+- Books on CD, downloadable audiobooks and streaming music.
+Audiobooks and music are available for download from the Library’s website through cloudLibrary and hoopla

 - Large Print books/periodicals

-- Access Computer at Hart Memorial Central Library: The computer features an extra-large monitor, a joystick mouse, and a trackball mouse, and comes equipped with the Kurzweil 3000 educational text-to-speech software program designed for students with physical or learning challenges (including those with Dyslexia and English Language Learners).
-The Access Computer also has an onscreen keyboard, and Microsoft Reader, Magnifier, and Narrator, in addition to standard software programs like Internet Explorer, MS Office and Adobe Digital Editions.
+- Access Computer at Hart Memorial Central Library: The computer features an extra-large monitor, a joystick mouse and a trackball mouse, and Kurzweil 3000 educational text-to-speech software program designed for students with physical or learning challenges (including those with Dyslexia and English Language Learners).
+The Access Computer also has an onscreen keyboard, and Microsoft Reader, Magnifier, and Narrator, in addition to standard software programs like Internet Explorer, MS Office and Adobe Digital Editions

 - Assistive Catalog at Hart Memorial Central Library

-- Video Relay Service / Videophone at Hart Memorial Central Library
+- Sorenson Video Relay Service & Videophone at Hart Memorial Central Library (room 117)

-- Sign language interpreters available upon request with at least 3 days’ notice.
+- Sign language interpreters available upon request for public events and programs with at least 3 days’ notice.
 Call 407.742.8888 or email firstname.lastname@example.org.

 - Wheelchair accessible catalog/Internet stations at all locations